-The ERG does not claim the effect of BaK in Europe would have this huge effect.
-However, the calculation does illustrate the size of the difference between the European and US result of which the latter is generally considered superior in terms of welfare.
-The ERG assesses that these results indicate it is at least highly likely that the European market will move in the
+BEREC does not claim the effect of BaK in Europe would have this huge effect.
+However, the calculation does illustrate the size of the difference between the European and US result of which the latter is generally considered superior in terms of welfare.74 BEREC assesses that these results indicate it is at least highly likely that the European market will move in the direction on higher usage and lower price per minute by moving to BaK (level effect).
+This would result in a more efficient result of higher welfare.

-GSMA Europe(2008), response to the Draft Commission Recommendation on the Regulatory Treatment of Fixed and Mobile Termination Rates in the EU,10 September 2008, table 1.
+73 GSMA Europe(2008), response to the Draft Commission Recommendation on the Regulatory Treatment of Fixed and Mobile Termination Rates in the EU,10 September 2008, table 1.